jakobbouchard/hestia-nginx-cache/readme.txt

 If you are using Cloudflare and get an error when purging the cache, enter the hostname of the Hestia install in the settings, not the site URL.

 == Changelog ==

+= 2.0.0 =
+* Add support for the new Hestia API, released in 1.6.0.
+* Drop support for the legacy API, as it was quite unsecure for many reasons.

 = 1.2.2 =
 * Fix automatic purging.